zymtom/Discord-Cleanup-Bot/README.md

+*This is available under the MIT license, so you're free to distribute and edit this as you wish*

 This is a small bot that autocleans your chat, oldest to newest message and keeps x amount of messages as history.